 White House real estate is some of the most expensive in Tennessee, although White House house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, White House is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, White House is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in White House who work in office and administrative support (14.95%), sales jobs (12.41%), and management occupations (11.29%).
+White House is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, White House is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in White House who work in office and administrative support (16.64%), healthcare (10.94%), and sales jobs (10.44%).

 Because of many things, White House is a great place for families with children to consider.
 First of all, many other families with children live here, making White House a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, White House has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, White House’s overall crime rate is lower than average for the country.

 One downside of living in White House, however, is that residents on average have to contend with a long commute, spending on average 34.26 minutes every day commuting to work.